Low Intensity Laser Therapy (LILT)

 • MYALGIA/FIBROMYALGIA NERVE ROOT/TRUNK PAIN

-• ACUTE AND CHRONIC LOW BACK PAIN ACROMIOCLAVICULAR JOINT DYSFUNCTION
+• ACUTE AND CHRONIC LOW BACK PAIN ACROMIO-CLAVICULAR JOINT DYSFUNCTION

 • TEMPOROMANDIBULAR JOINT PATHOLOGY

-After a double-blind clinical trial conducted by General Motors Corporation using LILT for Carpal Tunnel Syndrome, the company has established laser treatment facilities in all of its manufacturing plants.
+After a double blind clinical trial conducted by General Motors Corporation using LILT for Carpal Tunnel Syndrome, the company has established laser treatment facilities in all of its manufacturing plants.

 While the neurophysiological effects of pain have been studied in both animals and humans, no major recent studies have been completed recently.
-The latest review was by Basford et al, 1990.
+The latest reviewed was Basford et al, 1990.
 Overall, the findings were inconsistent and even contradictory with human subjects.
 However, once again, there was no standardization.
 It does appear that the use of He-Ne lasers at low doses (less than 1 J/cm squared) would consistently have no appreciable effect on nerve conduction latency.

 The Arrant-Schultz Law (Baxter, (1997); Ohshiro & Calderhead, (1988) may explain the inconsistent findings of researchers.
 It is to photobiological activation what the law of diminishing returns is to economics.
 Basically, it says there is a threshold amount of energy (laser light) that is required to effect a change in cellular activity.
 This amount varies with individuals.
-When the dosage is increased above the threshold (relatively little), the degree of cellular biological activity also increases.
+When the dosage is increased above threshold (relatively little), the degree of cellular biological activity also increases.
 When the dosage increases further, above a certain level (variable), a plateau effect occurs.
 There is simply no increase in cellular activity.
-When the dosage is increased above the plateau level, there is an inhibitory effect on the cells.
+When the dosage is increased above the plateau level, there is an inhibitory effect upon the cells.
 Using this model as justification, many experts in the field of LILT contend that it is not possible to “overdose” with laser treatment.

-Low-Intensity Laser Therapy has been clinically proven to be superior to all other forms of pain therapy.
+Low Intensity Laser Therapy has been clinically proven to be superior to all other forms of pain therapy.
 In comparative applications, it has worked better than medication, ultra-sound, electrotherapy, heat, ice, etc. It also does not have some of the severe side effects, as do other forms of treatment.

 LILT is not a “magic wand”.
-It is a medical device that promotes rapid healing and pain relief.
+It is a medical device which promotes rapid healing and pain relief.
 This is a PROCESS, not an on/off switch.
 However, millions of patients have been helped when no other form of treatment has worked.

 Laser therapy also dramatically reduces healing time when compared to other traditionally used modalities.
 Hospitals in Great Britain use LILT in post-surgical recovery rooms.
-They have found patients have much less pain, take 50% less pain medication, heal in half the time, and have significantly less scar tissue.
-To those of us who have been privileged to use this technology, our patients’ permanent recoveries are not only believable but also expected.
+They have found patients have much less pain, take 50% less pain medication, heal in half the time and have significantly less scar tissue.
+To those of us who have been privileged to use this technology, our patients’ permanent recoveries are not only believable, but also expected.

-In this author’s opinion and experience, the most superior form of low-intensity laser therapy is via the BioFlex computer-driven laser instrument, produced by Meditech International, in Toronto, Canada.
+In this authors opinion and experience, the most superior form of low intensity laser therapy is via the BioFlex computer-driven laser instrument, produced by Meditech International, in Toronto, Canada.
 Besides dozens of pre-set protocols (see the partial list above), it can also accommodate customized protocols.
 All parameters can be altered to truly individualize each treatment.
-Even such things as age, skin color, and body type can be considered when choosing the appropriate amount of light exposure.
+Even such things as age, skin color and body type can be considered when choosing the appropriate amount of light exposure.
 Once chosen, it is calculated automatically.

 Another of the unit’s most unique features is the “Flex” part of the name BioFlex.
-The treatment heads can wrap around joints (knee, elbow, wrist, etc.), delivering light through either 60 or 180 superluminous diodes.
+The treatment heads can wrap around joints (knee, elbow, wrist, etc.), delivering light through either 60 or 180 superluminus diodes.
 This author, while treating almost 4,000 patients, found that the BioFlex was clearly superior to the other laser devices he used previously.

 The author expresses his deepest gratitude to Dr.G.
 David Baxter, Director of the School of Social and Health Sciences and Education, University of Ulster, Ireland.
 I relied heavily on his genius and research.

-Everyone interested in adding Low-Intensity Laser Therapy to his/her practice MUST read Dr. Baxter’s book, “THERAPEUTIC LASERS, THEORY AND PRACTICE”, Churchill Livingstone, 1997.
+Everyone interested in adding Low Intensity Laser Therapy to his/her practice MUST read Dr. Baxter’s book, “THERAPEUTIC LASERS, THEORY AND PRACTICE”, Churchill Livingstone, 1997.
 It is the most authoritative, well-documented and readable text on this subject.
 If this author could impose such a standard, this text would be required reading before embarking on the use of this wonderful technology.

 Videos to watch: